sustainable-software-sustainability/website/content/goals.md

 ## Goal 5: To share terminology and definitions in the software sustainability space.

 ### Objectives
 To share definitions and conceptualisations of software related matter.
 This is to guide the applicability of ideas from one area to another.
 This includes (but not limited to) the following areas:

 + Research software
-+ Software preservation and convervancy
++ Software preservation and conservation
 + Cultural heritage

 ## Goal 6: To become a sustainable activity